REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 Here's the nuance people half‑remember:

-- **A single bytecode instruction** is executed while holding the GIL, so from Python's POV that *one step* is "atomic‑ish".
+- In the classic build, CPython executes Python bytecode while holding the GIL, which makes individual interpreter steps "atomic‑ish" with respect to other Python threads.
-- **The invariant is multiple bytecodes.** That's the whole problem.
+- But the invariant spans **multiple steps**, and steps can include function calls (which may run arbitrary Python/C code).
+That's the whole problem.

 My `mover` isn't "one action."
 It's a sequence of actions:

+(This is schematic — real `dis` output is noisier, especially on 3.11+ — but the important part is that the stores/calls are distinct steps.)

 ```text
 STORE_ATTR x